 Verify the web domain of the company or link you went to.
-If you use an Apple computer and want tech support, for instance, the website should start with Apple.com followed by the specific page.
+If you use an Apple computer and want tech support, for instance, the website should start with Apple.com followed by a specific page.

 If you are going to a website with a different domain than you intended, it is a copycat advertisement site trying to scam you into paid services or software!
 Worse, some may even have pages containing downloadable malware!